gerpy/muos-artwork/build-catalogue/README.md

 │   ├───textures
 │   └───wheels
 ```
-2. In each system folder (`amiga`, `arcade70`, `arcade80`...), there must be a proper `gamelist.xml` file produced by Skyscraper, Skraper or ARRM for instance.
+2. In each system folder (`amiga`, `arcade70`, `arcade80`...), there must also be a `gamelist.xml` file as produced by Skyscraper, Skraper or ARRM for instance.
-3. In each system folder which is not named according to the MuOS default naming scheme for system, there must be a `muos-system.txt` file with the MuOS system name as the first line.
+3. In each system folder which is not named according to the MuOS naming scheme for systems, there must be a `muos-system.txt` file with the MuOS system name as the first line.
+The MuOS system names can be found here for instance : https://github.com/antiKk/muOS-internal/blob/main/init/MUOS/info/assign.json
 ```
 PS D:\Emulation\MEDIA> cat .\amiga\muos-system.txt
 Commodore Amiga